 Political Science (B.A.)

-Discover the exciting world of political science!
-The program offers you in-depth knowledge of political theories and practices as well as systems of government, international relations, and backgrounds in the history of ideas.
+Discover the fascinating world of political science!
+This degree program offers you in-depth knowledge of political theories and practices as well as systems of government, international relations, and the background to the history of ideas.
 Here you will find answers to questions that shape our daily lives.
 Who makes political decisions and why?
-How does the EU work and how can war and peace be explained?
-Become an expert on political connections and actively help shape the future!
+How does the EU work and how can we explain war and peace?
+Become an expert in politics and actively help to shape the future.

 Fact Sheet